hamidrezarj/laravel-datatable/README.md

 5. Equals
 6. NotEquals

-You can add custom your own search logic and datatype with ease :)
+You can add your own search logic and datatype with ease :)

 ## Installation